xelamanster/reviews-search/README.md

 Can be achieved by using standard scripts to show memory used by docker containers, and using tools like visual vm for connecting to the ES or application's vm.

 ### Distribution:
-Akka and ES well scales horizontally.
-For that should add additional configurations for sharding.
+Akka and ES can scale well horizontally.
+For that should add additional sharding configurations.

 ## NOT finished: